 DateNovember 6, 2014

-If you have any QUESTIONS about being a part of a CEO Peer Advisory Group, call or email me at (469) 269 – 5148 and RobertH@REFDallas.com
+Contact me with questions about being a part of a CEO Peer Advisory Group at (469) 269 – 5148 or RobertH@REFDallas.com